feren-OS/Feren-User-Guide/docs/sendfeedback.rst

 The best way to send feedback about Feren OS is through the "Send Feedback or Report an Issue" application, which can be found in the following places:

 * The Desktop (until you delete it from the desktop)
-* Applications Menu --> System / Administration --> Send Feedback or Report an Issue
+* :menuselection:`Applications Menu --> System / Administration --> Send Feedback or Report an Issue`

 .. hint::
     For those curious, these shortcuts are provided by a package called 'feren-feedback'.